cja5553/tweets_mining_social_concerns_orphans/README.md

 ## Research Design & Methods

 Data Cleaning --> Text Analysis (Topic Modeling & Sentiment/Emotion classification) --> Regression Analysis (includes visualization)

+## Data

+The "Coronavirus (covid19) Tweets dataset" is publicly available at https://www.kaggle.com/datasets/smid80/coronavirus-covid19-tweets.
+Due to Twitters terms & conditions, the data cannot be shared via this repository.
+Please refer to the link for the dataset.

+The “John Hopkins University Center for Systems Science and Engineering COVID-19 Data” is publicly available at https://ourworldindata.org/coronavirus.
+Due to owid's terms & conditions, the data cannot be shared via this repository.
+Please refer to the link for the dataset.